aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/logging.md

 ### Context-Aware Loggers

 A Logger implementation may implement the optional [ContextLogger]({{< apiref smithy="logging#ContextLogger" >}}) interface.
-Loggers that implement this interface will have its `WithContext` method invoked with the current context.
+Loggers that implement this interface will have their `WithContext` methods invoked with the current context.
 This allows your logging implementations to return a new `Logger` that can write additional logging metadata based on values present in the context.

 ## ClientLogMode

-By default, service clients will not produce log messages.
+By default, service clients do not produce log messages.
 To configure clients to send log messages for debugging purposes, use the [ClientLogMode]({{< apiref "aws#ClientLogMode" >}}) member on `Config`. `ClientLogMode` can be set to enable debugging messaging for: